Antique Aizu Lacquerware Bowls (Set of 2)

 CONDITION - VERY GOOD

 Handmade and hand-painted by different craftsmen, each bowl varies slightly in design and size.
-The original mother-of-pearl has mostly worn away with age, but overall, very good condition for antique pieces.
+The original mother-of-pearl has mostly worn away with age, but overall, very good condition for their age.

 CARING FOR YOUR LACQUERWARE PIECE